 But let’s hope you don’t have to have surgery.
 One thing you can do is eat the foods and take the supplements that will boost your thyroid health.

-According to Dr. Michael Cutler, the following foods can do just that:
+Certain foods can do just that:

 - Animal protein from pastured beef, eggs from range chickens, mercury-free fish and shellfish, cheeses, eggs and dairy, as well as protein in fruits, vegetables, seeds and nuts help support healthy thyroid function.